TheCarsonWest/nerd-emoji/APCHEM/RF Value.md

 ### [[Stationary Phase]]

-The stationary phase is the immobile material in chromatography.
-It can be a solid (e.g., silica gel, alumina in thin-layer chromatography (TLC)) or a liquid coated on a solid support (e.g., in gas chromatography).
+The stationary phase is the immobile material in [[Chromatography]].
+It can be a solid (e.g., silica gel, alumina in thin-layer [[Chromatography]] (TLC)) or a liquid coated on a solid support (e.g., in gas [[Chromatography]]).
 The stationary phase interacts differently with various components in a mixture, contributing to their separation.

 ### [[Mobile Phase]]

 The mobile phase is the solvent that carries the mixture through the stationary phase.
-It can be a liquid (e.g., in TLC and liquid chromatography) or a gas (e.g., in gas chromatography).
+It can be a liquid (e.g., in TLC and liquid [[Chromatography]]) or a gas (e.g., in gas [[Chromatography]]).
 The choice of mobile phase depends on the nature of the components being separated and the stationary phase used.
 The polarity of the mobile phase is a key factor influencing the separation.